-- A Ph.D. degree followed by a minimum of four years of professional experience in the field of study.
+- A Ph.D. degree followed by four years of professional experience in the field of study.

-- A teaching or research position at a Greek academic institution or research center is required ensuring permanent residency in Greece and commitment to returning to Greece at the end of the research program to fulfill the mission and aim of the Fulbright grant.
+- A teaching or research position at an AEI, ATEI or research center in Greece is required.
 Appointments do not include Postdoctoral Research Fellowships.

 - Preference will be given to qualified candidates who have not had substantial recent experience in the United States that is, for a period aggregating more than one academic year (nine months) during the past five years for study, teaching, research or employment.